-Although, UK is blessed with mild weather and not many dramatic weather wise situations are around, still there are few incidents which begs for good preparation.
+Although, the UK is blessed with mild weather and not many dramatic weather-wise situations are around, still, there are few incidents which beg for good preparation.

 Today I am gonna focus on stormy weather and what you have to do in this situation if you find yourself up on the hills or mountains during one episode of nature unleashed.
 A thunderstorm can be a spectacular show of nature, with its light and sound, can be very dramatic and beautiful at the same time.
 There is no need to be afraid and pray to miss out the opportunity of witnessing the nature unleashing.
 All you need to do is be informed and prepared to be safe while admiring it as it will be an unforgettable event.

 There will also be mentioned informative data about how to react if you are indoor during a natural stormy event so even if you are not a climber you will definitely find the information useful.